CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/00-Pre-Reqs.md

 ## **Introduction**

-Azure Virtual Desktop is a service that gives users easy and secure access to their virtualized desktops and RemoteApps.
-This topic will tell you a bit more about the general structure of the Azure Virtual Desktop environment.
+Azure App Services is a service that gives developers flexibility in hosting a modern web application.
+This topic will give you a high level view of three deployment options for a React app.

-This introduction is to ensure that all the pre-requisites and/or concepts to start the planning and deployment for Azure Virtual Desktop (AVD) are in place.
+This introduction is to ensure that all the pre-requisites and/or concepts to start the planning and deployment for building a modern web application are in place.

 ## **High Level View**